tplr-ai/tits/tips/TIP-0000-template.md

 ## Security Considerations

-All TITs should consider the security implications of their proposals.
+All TIPs should consider the security implications of their proposals.
 This section should address potential attack vectors, vulnerabilities, and how the proposed changes affect the overall security of the Templar protocol.